 Not for Profit Thought and Action Group

-Chaired by Martyn Dicker, Director of People and Learning at The Prince’s Trust
+Chaired by Martyn Dicker, Founder and Director, The POD Consultancy

 Coordinated by Siobhan Victoria Renshaw

 There is often a disparity between what not-for-profit organisations’ employee engagement results say and the reality in the workplace.
 Organisations with a strong sense of purpose might boast high employee engagements scores, but that doesn’t necessarily translate into engagement with the organisation per se.

 In response to this, the Engage for Success not-for-profit Thought & Action Group was established, with the following aims:

 - Establishing measures to more accurately reflect genuine employee engagement in the sector

 - Sharing ideas for voluntary and other sector organisations to enhance their own employee engagement practice

 - Creating debate around the subject of employee engagement leading to further ideas and interest in the topic

 The ambition of the group is not just to improve employee engagement practices in their own organisations (and in turn positively impact the organisation and its workforce), but to advocate for positive change throughout the sector.

 This group meets bimonthly usually in central London.
 Every meeting has a theme, suggestions for which are welcomed from our group members.
 Presentations from one or more group member are often given, and we also welcome guest speakers to share their thoughts on sector specific engagement topics.
 Academic and practitioner research is also discussed.